xxchan/xxchan.github.io/_posts/2022-02-07-paxos-hard.md

 Last semester, I needed to implement Paxos in one of my homework.
 I happened to have bookmarked [this blog](https://blog.openacid.com/algo/paxos/) earlier.
 I found it explains Paxos in a simple way and I implemented (basic) Paxos correspondingly, without reading papers or other explanation articles.
 The homework also required us to implement multiple decisions using a given technique, so I didn't read things like multi-Paxos.

 I also had Concurrent Algorithms and Distributed Algorithms courses.
 They are theoretical, and both talked about consensus, and I thought it was not very hard to understand.
 The consensus algorithm given in the DA course is very like Paxos, and it's simple enough to fit in one slide.
-Besides, the universal construction in the CA course and the total order broadcast algorithm, which prove you can use consensus to do almost anything, are also not hard to understand.
+Besides, the Universal Construction in the CA course and the Total Order Broadcast algorithm in the DA course, which prove you can use consensus to do almost anything, are also not hard to understand.
 And then, I began to wonder why people think Paxos is hard to understand, and that's why I wanted to write this blog.

 Finally, I read the two Paxos papers and confirmed that they are both understandable.
 But Lamport's language is so interesting. *The Part-Time Parliament* is very detailed and straightforward.
 It kind of looks like it uses a mapping to transform the terms. *Paxos Made Simple* instead talks about intuitions in plain words.
 It is kind of like a blog.